If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 There are also some questions about future job prospects because of the improvement of machine learning technology.

-Although online tools can never replace human translators.
-Yet, for some non-important work, employers don’t hire translators these days.
+Although online tools can never replace human translators, employers don’t hire translators for some non-important work.

 This is because of easy access to online tools like Google or Bing Translator.

 You may finally get bored as a translator.
-This is because you will do repetitive work and stare at a computer screen almost always.
-So, if you crave creativity, it may not be the best career path for you.
+This is because you will almost always do repetitive work and stare at a computer screen.
+So, if you crave creativity, it may not be your best career path.

 Despite some noticeable flaws, the benefits of a translator far surpass its disadvantages.